botletics/SIM7000-LTE-Shield/README.md

 All PCB design files and hardware are released under the [Creative Commons Attribution Share Alike 4.0 license](https://choosealicense.com/licenses/cc-by-sa-4.0/).

 All other software is released under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+The code for this LTE shield is an altered library built upon the [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added LTE functionality for the SIM7000 module.